rryam/MusadoraKit/README.md

 print(response.playlists)
 ```

 I hope you love working with MusadoraKit!

+> To my future self, and to every developer whose life my code may touch:
+I just have a lot to write, and will keep writing until the end, hoping to leave something good behind.